Q: How can I prepare for the reading and writing required at ACSC?

 Wait lists can be long so apply early if you would like to live on base!

 A: Only members eligible and living on base may attend the on base school.
-See link below and the community page for more information on school options.

 IO’s who wish to have children attend the DoD School must comply with the following requirements.
 The lodging dorms assigned to individuals are not considered base housing for enrollment purposes.
 For additional questions contact International Officer School at (334) 953-3799.